duckback00/dxapikit/API_Powershell/README.txt

 ------------------
 Windows has a number of versions of PowerShell.
 The minimum version for Delphix is 2.0 for SQL Server 2008 environments.
 There are numerous enhancements and features with subsequent Powershell versions.

-These examples are for PowerShell 2.0 or later.
-In PowerShell 2.0 there are no JSON parsing modules, so these scripts include JSON parsing functions.
+These examples are for PowerShell 3.0 or later.
 Starting with PowerShell 3.0 and later, native JSON parsing modules are included in PowerShell.
-The 2.0 JSON parsing functions are different than the PowerShell 3.0 or later modules, PLEASE update the scripts accordingly if you do not want to use the provided 2.0 JSON functions.
+In PowerShell 2.0 there are no JSON parsing modules, so there are functions included to support Poweshell 2.x versions.

 Additionally, you must be aware of the architecture of 32bit or 64bit Powershell versions you are running from within.